AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-data.md

 ---
 # Expected [!DNL Google Analytics] data

 After you have connected a [!DNL Google Analytics] integration, you can interact with your [!DNL Google Analytics] metrics *immediately in the `Visual Report Builder`*.
-When you enter the `Visual Report Builder`, if you click **[!UICONTROL Add a Metric]**, a series of metrics from your [!DNL Google Analytics] profile(s) will appear in a dropdown immediately beneath the metrics in your data warehouse.
+When you enter the `Visual Report Builder`, if you click **[!UICONTROL Add a Metric]**, a series of metrics from your [!DNL Google Analytics] profile appears in a dropdown immediately beneath the metrics in your Data Warehouse.

 The [!DNL Google Analytics] integration is *live* -- this means that the `Report Builder` requests data from [!DNL Google Analytics] *immediately* when you add a metric to your report.
-It also means that the metrics you can access are defined exactly as they are in [!DNL Google Analytics], and that these values are not *warehoused* in your [!DNL MBI] account -- only displayed visually in your reports.
+It also means that the metrics that you can access are defined exactly as they are in [!DNL Google Analytics], and that these values are not *warehoused* in your [!DNL MBI] account -- only displayed visually in your reports.

-[!DNL Google Analytics] integrations in [!DNL MBI] utilize the [!DNL Google Analytics] [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/), and support the following metrics and dimensions.
+[!DNL Google Analytics] integrations in [!DNL MBI] use the [!DNL Google Analytics] [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/), and support the following metrics and dimensions.

 >[!NOTE]
 >
->To avoid unexpected or nonsensical results, confirm that any dimensions you use are compatible with the metric(s) you use in the `Report Builder`.
-You can check [here](https://developers.google.com/analytics/devguides/reporting/core/dimsmets).
+>To avoid unexpected or nonsensical results, confirm that any dimensions you use are compatible with one or more metrics you use in the `Report Builder`.
+You can check [here](https://ga-dev-tools.google/dimensions-metrics-explorer/).

 ## Supported Metrics